16+ years of gists

 San Andreas Multiplayer Scripts #

 I almost forgot about this!
-I used to play a mod for GTA: San Andreas that enabled multiplayer.
-And you could use the Pawn scripting language to write server scripts for the game.
+I used to play a mod for GTA: San Andreas that enabled multiplayer gameplay.
+The mod used Pawn for server scripts.

 I am pretty sure this was the first non-web programming I ever did.